ArtPoon/slides/markdown/mbi3100-alignment.md

 # Gap characters

 * The presence of an insertion or deletion is indicated by a gap character.
   * By convention, we use a single dash "&ndash;" for each indel.
   * Some programs use non-standard characters like "`.`", "`~`" or "`X`".
 * Without additional information, we cannot tell whether a gap is the result of an insertion in the longer sequence or a deletion in the shorter.
 * Hence we use the [portmanteau](https://en.wiktionary.org/wiki/portmanteau) *indel* (insertion/deletion).

 ---

-# Heuristic methods
-* A <a href="https://en.wikipedia.org/wiki/Heuristic_(computer_science)">heuristic</a> is an algorithm for solving a problem that has no theoretical guarantee of being accurate.
-* In practice, heuristic is designed to quickly produce a solution that is "good enough".
-* For example, [greedy hill climbing](https://en.wikipedia.org/wiki/Hill_climbing) is a heuristic for locating a maximum that is not guaranteed to be the *global* maximum.

----

 # Score matrices (again)

 * A major feature of heuristic methods of alignment
   * Remember a score quantifies the likelihood of a residue being replaced by another.
 * Find which alignment of two sequences maximizes the score.
 * A simple score matrix for nucleotides: $+1$ (match), $-1$ (mismatch).